 Occidental Petroleum production will miss post-Anadarko merger target in 2020

-Nov 5 (Reuters) - Occidental Petroleum Corp on Tuesday said sharp reductions in capital spending next year will result in oil and gas production growth of just 2 percent, missing the target for 5% growth of the combined business with Anadarko Petroleum.
+Nov 5 (Reuters) - Occidental Petroleum Corp on Tuesday projected oil and gas production would grow just 2 percent next year, missing the target for 5% growth of the combined business with Anadarko Petroleum.

-Occidental plans to slash spending by 40% and cut back on production goals in order to meet dividend and debt payments, it disclosed Monday when it released third quarter financial results.
+The company said it would slash capital spending next year by 40% to generate cash and help pay down new debt taken on with the deal.

 It plans 2020 spending of about $5.4 billion and a 2021 budget of $6.6 billion, Chief Executive Officer Vicki Hollub said Tuesday on a call with analysts.
 The company expects 5% annual production growth in 2021.